 With over 15 years of experience running and leading these programmes we have designed a course to support Award leaders and teachers to build skills and confidence for supporting and leading these valuable programmes.
-The course focuses on tour planning basics, equipment know-how, map-reading and navigation skills, as well as the essentials regarding risk management and safety.

 Over the course of three days we mix theory with practice, mainly working outside and learning through practical experience.
-Each participant receives a copy of our Expedition Leadership in Germany manual, tailored specifically to the course.
+Each participant receives a copy of our Expedition Skills in Germany manual, tailored specifically to the course.

-Meet in Benediktbeuern, welcome & introduction.
+10:00 Meet in Lenggries, welcome & introduction.

 This is an easy- medium difficulty tour.
 Most of the routes are along BLUE and RED (Alpine Club Classification) paths.
 You should be prepared to walk between 4-5 hrs per day – with the longest days’ ascent being a 700m climb.
 The walking pace will be around 300m/hr (ascent).

 Most paths are well maintained and there are few exposed or secured sections making it a technically easy- medium tour for any hiker.

 The village of Lenggries lies in the in the Isarwinkel, in the foothills of the Bavarian Alps.
 It is well-known for its winter ski area on the Brauneck mountain, the river Isar which flows alongside it and the many surrounding hiking trails.
 It is a perfect base for all manner of outdoor activities throughout the year.

 The network of paths and range of landscape make it a perfect base for practising navigation, map-reading and outdoor skills.